EMMRida/chat4us-creator/README.md

 Chatbots can be created and designed using a visual interface in even the most basic to advanced configurations, utilizing scripting capabilities to address special scenarios such as local/remote data management and continuous discussion monitoring and moderation.
 Chat flows can be connected either to local/offline LLMs using GPT4All or external APIs providers like OpenAI, DeepSeek or Groq.

-Chat4Us contains two projects:
+Project Depencies:
-- Chat4Us-Creator: The core of the system, provides tools for creating, managing and administering chatbots, remote clients and human operators.
+- Java (JRE) 21 or higher to be installed before launching apps.
-- Chat4Us-Agent: The messenger app that will continue the discussion with remote users when needed.
+- GPT4All when needing to use local/offline LLMs for AI-driven chats.

-Project Depencies: Java (JRE) 21 or higher to be installed before launching apps.
-GPT4All when needing to use local/offline LLMs for AI-driven chats.
+- Chat4Us-Agent if you plan providing human interaction when remote users asks for it.

 This project is developped using Eclipse IDE.
 Binaries were tested on Windows and Ubuntu (WSL).
 MacOS (not yet tested).